The Magic Barrier before Thermalization

-The lattice configurations studied in this work are aperiodic plaquette chains with the electric field representation truncated at $\jmax=1$, but our investigation can also be performed for other electric field truncations and boundary conditions.
+Fig.~\ref{fig:fig1_plaquette_chain} schematically illustrates the corresponding link configuration of the system.
+In the specific case where vertices contain at most three adjoining links, as here, the physical states of the theory are unambiguously represented by the irreducible representation $j$ of each link variable~\cite{Klco:2019evd,ARahman:2022tkr}.
+Asymmetric boundary conditions are enforced by setting the external links to $\{j_{\rm ext}\}=\{0,0,0,1\}$, such that the Hamiltonian has no spatial symmetries\footnote{Otherwise, the Hilbert space would decompose into symmetry sectors, whose basis states fall into different symmetry classes.
+The analysis can be done analogously, but basis states within a symmetry sector may have different initial values of entanglement entropy.}.
+The Hilbert space dimension of the seven-plaquette SU(2) chain with $\jmax=1$ and the above boundary conditions is 36334.
 Similar systems were studied in \cite{Yao:2023pht,Ebner:2023ixq,Ebner:2024mee,Ebner:2024qtu}, where it was demonstrated that these quantum systems exhibit both ergodic and non-ergodic coupling regimes.
 In particular, for sufficiently large $g^2$, the magnetic contribution to the Hamiltonian becomes too small to generate chaotic energy-level statistics on a small lattice.
-The KS Hamiltonian has two integrable limits at a given lattice size: $g^2\rightarrow\infty$ and $g^2\rightarrow0$, but for intermediate coupling ($0.1\lesssim g^2\lesssim 1.5$), the eigenvalue distribution of a seven-plaquette system follows closely the GOE prediction and the system exhibits quantum chaos.
-In this work, we focus specifically on the ergodic coupling regime of the SU(2) LGT on seven plaquettes.
+The KS Hamiltonian has two integrable limits at a given lattice size: $g^2\rightarrow\infty$ and $g^2\rightarrow0$, but for intermediate (ergodic) coupling (here, $0.4\lesssim g^2\lesssim 1.5$)\footnote{For the system under investigation we find the mean restricted gap ratio of the energy level spectrum to be $\{\langle r\rangle\}\approx\{0.496, 0.519, 0.531, 0.530, 0.530, 0.527, 0.520, 0.505\}$ for $\{g^2\}=\{0.3, 0.4, 0.6, 0.8, 1.0, 1.2, 1.5, 1.7\}$, compared to $\langle r\rangle_{\rm GOE}\approx0.531$~\cite{Atas:2013gap}.}, the eigenvalue distribution of the seven-plaquette system follows closely the prediction for a Gaussian orthogonal ensemble (GOE) and the system exhibits quantum chaos.
+In this Letter, we focus specifically on the ergodic coupling regime of the SU(2) LGT on seven plaquettes, motivated by the fact that the classical SU(2) theory is chaotic~\cite{Bolte:1999th} and, upon quantization, is expected to obey the eigenstate thermalization hypothesis~\cite{Yao:2023pht,Ebner:2023ixq,Das:2025utp}.